BL0CK-X/api-developer-program/README.md

 That's what the purpose of this is.
 You write the code, you compile it to a binary, and you upload it to your platform.

-We automatically create the documentation, manage the payments, and scale your code.
+We automatically create the documentation, manage user authentication, manage the payments, scale your code, and give you statistics of API usage so you can adjust accordingly.
 People already paying for our platform immediately have access to your functions, and then you make money every time a paying user calls your function.
 And we can't see your code because it's a binary file.